ZelCore-io/zelcore-docs/docs/guides/create_account.md

 <hr>
 <h1> Steps </h1>

-<h2> 1.
-Open Zelcore and tap "Sync/Register" Account on this Device </h2>

-<h2> 2.
-Type your desired username and password.
-Write your info on paper exactly as you typed and securely store it </h2>

-??? warning "Your username & password is not recoverable by Zelcore for your protection"
+???+ warning "Your username & password is not recoverable by Zelcore for your protection"

     * Write down your username/password on paper and store in a secure location
     * Treat your username & password the same way you handle private keys
     * Do not share your username/password with anyone!

+1. Open Zelcore and tap "Sync/Register" Account on this Device

+2. Type your desired username and password.
+Write your info on paper exactly as you typed and securely store it

-<h2> 3. <b><u>Optional but encouraged:</b></u> Tap the toggle for "Set up Password Recovery" </h2>
+3. <b><u>Optional but encouraged:</b></u> Tap the toggle for "Set up Password Recovery"

-<h2> 4.
-Select as many security questions as you wish and provide answers to each question </h2>
+4. Select as many security questions as you wish and provide answers to each question

-!!! note ""
-    This recovery feature stays local to your device.
-If you have multiple devices, you should enable password recovery on each device

-<h2 > 5.
-Register the account </h2>
+5. Register the account

-<h2> 6.
-Log in with your new username & password </h2>
+6. Log in with your new username & password

-!!! note ""
+!!! danger ""
     You must type your username and password exactly as you registered.
 A different letter/number, space, character, etc. will result in a different account

+!!! tip "The recovery feature stays local to your device.
+If you have multiple devices, you should enable password recovery on each device"

 <hr>
 ## Steps in pictures